Liquefied natural gas: Commercial operations in the United States

 The LNG industry in the U.S. restarted in 1965 with the building of a number of new plants, which continued through the 1970s.
 These plants were not only used for peak-shaving, as in Cleveland, but also for base-load supplies for places that never had natural gas before this.
 A number of import facilities were built on the East Coast in anticipation of the need to import energy via LNG.
-However, a recent boom in U.S. natural gas production (2010–2014), enabled by hydraulic fracturing ("fracking"), has many of these import facilities being considered as export facilities.
+However, As of 2010 hydraulic fracturing ("fracking") created a boom in U.S. natural gas production, resulting in import facilities being repurposed as export facilities.
 The first U.S. LNG export was completed in early 2016.

 By 2023, the U.S. had become the biggest exporter in the world, and projects already under construction or permitted would double its export capacities by 2027.
 The largest exporters were Cheniere Energy Inc., Freeport LNG, and Venture Global LNG Inc. The U.S. Energy Information Administration reported that the U.S. had exported 4.3 e12cufoot in 2023.